imlakshay08/imlakshay08/README.md

 <h1 align="center">Hi 👋, I'm Lakshay</h1>
 <p>
-I am Lakshay Tyagi, currently pursuing Bachelor of Technology in Computer Science and Engineering.
+I am currently pursuing Bachelor of Technology in Computer Science and Engineering.
 I am a full stack web developer, penetration tester, tech enthusiast & an open-source contributor.
 I am always open to contributing and collaborating on projects and creative ideas.
 Exploring other fields in computer science and development as well.

 Find out more about me & feel free to connect with me here :
 </p>